dcardenasnl/data-science-portfolio/SQL/Final_Assignment/README.md

-## Data Scientist Role Play: Profiling and Analyzing the Yelp
+## Data Scientist Role Play: Profiling and Analyzing the Yelp (42 / 43 Pts)

 This README Summary the relavant work used in SQL final Project